 Meadowsweet Filipendula ulmaria: reduces nausea, reduces excess acidity and treats heartburn aka tummy pains from acid buildup.

 Peppermint Mentha pipertia: high in volatile oils which aid in relaxing the stomach and supporting digestion.
-Has aromatic properties.
+It has aromatic properties.